Stephanie G Wheeler, MD

 ●Patients who have not improved after four to six weeks of conservative therapy and who did not receive imaging on initial evaluation are reevaluated:

-•Patients with persistent symptoms due to a lumbosacral radiculopathy or spinal stenosis who are candidates for and are interested in invasive therapies (eg, epidural injection or surgery) should have an MRI for further evaluation.
+•Patients with persistent symptoms due to a lumbosacral radiculopathy or spinal stenosis who are candidates for and are interested in invasive therapies (eg, surgery or epidural injection for radiculopathy) should have an MRI for further evaluation.
 (See 'Radiculopathy or lumbar spinal stenosis' above.)

-•In patients with low back pain who have risk factors for cancer, we evaluate with erythrocyte sedimentation rate (ESR) (or C-reactive protein) and plain radiographs.
+•In patients with low back pain who have risk factors for cancer, we evaluate with erythrocyte sedimentation rate (ESR) or C-reactive protein (CRP) and plain radiographs.
 (See 'Cancer risk' above.)

 •Other patients that may need imaging include those with concerns for ankylosing spondylitis and osteoarthritis.
 (See 'Other patients' above.)

 •In other patients where there are no concerns for a particular etiology, we generally treat with conservative therapy for another eight weeks.

 ●For patients without concerns for a particular etiology who have not improved after 12 weeks total, we generally image with a plain radiograph and consider referrals for further evaluation and treatment.
 (See 'Risk assessment chronic back pain' above.)